 The management of patients with epilepsy is focused on three main goals: controlling seizures, avoiding or minimizing treatment side effects, and maintaining or restoring quality of life.
 The initial treatment of epilepsy is with a single antiseizure drug.
 With an ever-expanding list of available antiseizure drugs, and no single antiseizure drug that is clearly superior in terms of efficacy or tolerability, clinicians must individualize the choice of antiseizure drug for each patient.

 This topic will discuss the approach to the initial treatment of epilepsy.
 Other topics discuss the evaluation of patients with seizures and epilepsy, other aspects of epilepsy therapy, and features of specific antiseizure drugs.
-(See "Evaluation of the first seizure in adults" and "Overview of the management of epilepsy in adults" and "Evaluation and management of drug-resistant epilepsy" and "Antiseizure drugs: Mechanism of action, pharmacology, and adverse effects".)
+(See "Evaluation and management of the first seizure in adults" and "Overview of the management of epilepsy in adults" and "Evaluation and management of drug-resistant epilepsy" and "Antiseizure drugs: Mechanism of action, pharmacology, and adverse effects".)

 WHEN TO START ANTISEIZURE DRUG THERAPY

 First-time unprovoked seizure — The term unprovoked seizure refers to a seizure of unknown etiology as well as one that occurs in relation to a preexisting brain lesion or progressive nervous system disorder (often referred to as a remote symptomatic seizure).
 Unprovoked seizures are distinct from provoked seizures: provoked seizures are due to an acute condition such as a toxic or metabolic disturbance, head trauma, or acute stroke (ie, acute symptomatic seizures).

 The decision of whether or not to start antiseizure drug therapy at the time of a first unprovoked seizure in an adult should be individualized.
 The main factors to consider in making the decision are: